Kennebec River Rafting Trips

 Kennebec River rafting is famous for its remote wilderness setting, big roller coaster waves and summer-long flows.
 The source of the Kennebec River is Moosehead Lake, Maine’s largest inland body of water.

-Go Rafting with A Commercial Outfitter on the Kennebec River
+Go Rafting with A Commercial Outfitter in Maine

 Level of Difficulty: Class IV / Intermediate